 Spend some time just looking through the 1040 and trying to figure out the lay of the land there, abstracting away from the myriad of details.
 I know it looks like a mish-mosh patchwork quilt of random odds and ends joined together, a sad artifact due to the fact that Congress has a tendency to cram last minute changes into tax laws many years, with little time to rationalize the forms.
 Moreover, there is a tendency to constantly add new doodads to the tax code and it's rare that old doodads get subtracted.
 And yet the 1040 has remained two pages long for decades, even as the tax code has gotten more and more complex.
 (Yes, there are a growing number of supporting forms and schedules, but ultimately they all have to flow somewhere into the Form 1040.)

-I have created a color-coded version of the 1040 to show the basic layout schema.
-The first part of the1040 (lines 1 through 6) contain just basic but critical demographics and identifying information (name, SSNs, addresses, filing status, and dependents.)
+The first page of Form 1040 contains just basic but critical demographics and identifying information (name, SSNs, addresses, filing status, and dependents.)
 Errors here can be disastrous for our taxpayers, so it's really important to get them right.

 There are a couple reasons why the IRS requires more detail in breaking down income than it used to.
 One is that part of the increasing complexity of the tax law is that some types of income are treated more generously than other types of income.
 Very low income people with children are better off if their income comes in the form of wages rather than investment income, due to the refundable Earned Income Credit.
 Higher income will be taxed more lightly if their income comes in the form of capital gains rather than wages, because such gains are taxed at preferential rates compared to the tax on "ordinary income."
 Another reason for the more detailed breakdown is that the IRS increasingly uses "document matching" to compare third-party reporting of different income components to what the taxpayer has reported on the return.